observablehq/plot/README.md

 If an **x** option is specified, it is shorthand for the **x2** option with **x1** equal to zero.
 This is the typical configuration for a horizontal bar chart with bars aligned at *x* = 0.

-In addition optional to the also [standard bar channels](#bar), the following channels are supported:
+In addition to the [standard bar channels](#bar), the following optional channels are supported:

 * **y** - the vertical position; bound to the *y* scale, which must be band